-Spaghetti is one of the easiest meals to make.
-Even though it's one of the quicker meals to throw together, sometimes the extra 20-minute wait to boil water is time you simply don't have the patience to endure.
-Solve the problem by preparing noodles a day or so in advance to reheat at your convenience.
+Spaghetti is one of the easiest pasta dishes to make.
+Even though it's quick to throw together, sometimes the extra 20-minutes to boil water and cook noodles is time you don't have.
+Solve the problem by preparing noodles a day in advance and reheat at your convenience.

-Bring the water to a rolling boil and add a pinch of salt to enhance the flavor of the spaghetti.
-You can use up to 2 tablespoons of salt per pound of pasta without negatively affecting the taste.
+- Bring the water to a rolling boil and add a pinch of salt to enhance the flavor of the spaghetti.
+You can use up to 2 tablespoons of salt per pound of pasta without affecting the taste.

-Add the spaghetti noodles to the pot.
+- Add the spaghetti noodles to the pot.
 Fan out the spaghetti around the pot evenly so the strands will not clump together as they begin to soften.

-Cook the spaghetti for 7 to 8 minutes, until the noodles are "al dente," which means "to the tooth" in Italian.
+- Cook the spaghetti for 7 to 8 minutes, until the noodles are "al dente," which means "to the tooth" in Italian.
 The pasta should be a little firm when you bite into it.
 Spaghetti that will be served immediately is usually cooked for 8 to 10 minutes.

-- Mix in 1 to 2 teaspoons of olive oil to prevent the noodles from sticking to one another as they are stored overnight.
+- Mix in 1 to 2 teaspoons of olive oil to prevent the noodles from sticking to one another as they're stored overnight.

-- When you're ready to serve the pasta, mix with sauce or vegetables and reheat in a saucepan or in the microwave.
-Make-ahead spaghetti can be stored for up to three days in the refrigerator.
+- When you're ready to serve the pasta, mix with sauce or vegetables and reheat in a saucepan or microwave.